High School Student Program

 - Make an appointment for a group information session.
 You can begin calling on May 1 to set one up.
 Appointments will be scheduled from May 8 through May 25, at the Friends of Strong Office, so please make sure you will be available for an interview at that time.

 - My counselor said I need 100 community service credits.
 How much time can I volunteer per week?

 - High school students in the summer program are allowed to volunteer for three to four hours per week for 8 weeks.
-Over the summer, that averages out to 30 to 40 hours total.

 - Can I volunteer any time I want?